 - The name of the Looker analyst who accessed your Looker instance

-- The date the analyst accessed your instance
+- The date that the analyst accessed your instance

-- The purpose for which the analyst accessed your instance, which can be one of the following:
+- The purpose for which the analyst accessed your instance (this will be one of the following values):

 - Bug Reproduction